Beading (Manek) Tutorial – Part 3: Interior Beading

 Continue from Part 2: Border Beading

-I used black color thread for this tutorial so that you can see the thread clearly.
+I used a black color thread for this tutorial so that you can see the thread clearly.
 I normally use white color thread for the actual beading.

 Make a big knot at the end of the doubled thread and you are ready to start your beading journey.